 Editing is a big part of the photography process.
 When you look at images straight out of the camera on your computer, they can appear kind of flat because they haven’t been edited yet.
 It’s important to shoot RAW so you have full editing capabilities during post production.

 There are several different editing techniques that can help alleviate some of the struggles with using natural light that you can’t necessarily solve with your camera alone.
 I use Capture One, Lightroom and Photoshop for my editing.
 You can get Lightroom and Photoshop bundled together which is a great package for photographers.
 Capture One isn’t a part of the Adobe Creative Suite, so it might make sense to start with Lightroom & Photoshop and then move into Capture One down the road if you want.

-I highly recommend checking out these two workshops listed below by CreativeLive (one of my all time favorite resources) to learn some really cool tips and tricks.
+I highly recommend checking out these two workshops listed below by CreativeLive to learn some really cool tips and tricks for editing your images.

 Compare the before/after image below.
 Notice how the edited image on the right appears more vibrant and more colorful with a little extra contrast in the shadows in comparison to the flat, unedited version on the left.

 Natural light is a beautiful light source to use for your food photography.
 Learn how to adjust your camera settings, gather some diffusers and reflectors, stock up on black and white foam core, use a tripod and practice your editing skills.
 I can’t wait to see what you do!
 Feel free to reach out anytime with any questions.